What are hip dips, how do you get rid of hip dips, what causes hip dips, and hip dip surgery? We’ll cover this and more here!

 hip dips vs love handles

 Skin that extends out from the hips is referred to as love handles.
-Love handles can be more noticeable when accompanied with tight clothes, although they aren’t created only by tight fitting clothes.
+Love handles can be more noticeable when accompanied by tight clothes, although they aren’t created only by tight-fitting clothes.
 They are signs of excessive fat buildup around the hips and abdomen.
 Like hip dips, they are also a common (albeit annoying) occurrence.

 One of the main differences between hip dips and love handles is that hip dips are caused by bone structure rather than body fat.
-In order to get rid of hip dips or love handles, there are basically two options: exercise or cosmetic surgery.
+To get rid of hip dips or love handles, there are two options: hip dips exercise or cosmetic surgery for hip dips.
 We explore both options in the following sections.

 What Causes Hip Dips?